Up for Grabs

 , Needs a Better Description

-When the cast of villains include a woman, chances are the hero's not going to kill her, even if they kill the other male villains.
-She'll either survive or die another way.
-This comes in three types.
+is not going to kill or capture her, even if they did so to all the male villains.
+She'll either survive, be let go, or die another way.
+This comes in two types.

 Note that this only